aptible/www.aptible.com/content/posts/no-flash-no-problem.md

 It is built with [EmberJS](http://emberjs.com/), an open source JavaScript application framework.

+Contributing to the EmberJS community motivated our decision to open source the dashboard.
+Often available applications are small and optimized for evaluating the framework quickly.
+Sharing our production application builds on the many smaller examples and helps answer bigger questions around code organization, utilizing components, and test coverage.

 We use a copy-to-clipboard action throughout the app for long strings that a user would likely need to paste in a terminal (database connection strings, git commit references, links, etc.).